mollie/api-documentation/source/reference/v1/customers-api/create-customer.rst

 .. authentication::
    :api_keys: true
+   :organization_access_tokens: false
    :oauth: true

 Creates a simple minimal representation of a customer in the Mollie API to use for the `Mollie Checkout <https://www.mollie.com/en/checkout>`_ and Recurring features.
-These customers will appear in your `Dashboard <https://www.mollie.com/dashboard/>`_ where you can manage their details, and also see their payments and subscriptions.
+These customers will appear in your `Mollie Dashboard <https://www.mollie.com/dashboard/>`_ where you can manage their details, and also see their payments and subscriptions.

 Parameters
 ----------